Part 1 - Death Knell

 Furious, the Oarfish dropped the now useless shaft of his war scythe and charged at Claiomh, dagger swinging wildly.
 The short blade allowed Bevelehm to make much quicker attacks and soon the lieutenant was covered in frostbitten scratches.
 Luckily, the dagger didn’t have enough piercing power to land a fatal wound through armour.
 Though, he was now dealing with a copious amount of blood lost from having the head of a war scythe lodged in his arm.
 The ice magic from his initial dagger wound helped to congeal the blood, preventing him from bleeding out too quickly, yet Claiomh knew he didn’t have long to turn the tide of this battle.

-All around them the fighting began to subside.
-The Head Guards had repelled most of the bandit forces, which left only a few stragglers to be taken care of.
-The Oarfish noticed and scowled.
+All around them, the fighting began to subside.
+The Head Guards had repelled most of the bandit forces, which left only a few stragglers to be taken care of, which the Oarfish noticed and scowled.

 “Tsk, well played, Claymore.
-We’ll have to finish this another time,” Bevelehm said angrily before beginning to retreat with his remaining forces.
+We’ll have to finish this another time,” Bevelehm said angrily before beginning to retreat with his remaining allies.

 He dropped his claymore to the ground and painfully pulled the war scythe’s blade from his forearm.
 Without delay, he hurled the blade at Bevelehm’s retreating form and landed a hit on the Oarfish’s left leg, which caused him to stumble.
 Some nearby Head Guard archers noticed the commotion and peppered Bevelehm with arrows, which caused him to fall to his knees.
 Claiomh nodded to the archers in thanks and picked up his claymore.
 He walked over to the kneeling form of Bevelehm.